Coral Gardens Maui Guide

 Snorkel Coral Gardens

-Maui Snorkeling
+Written by the Maui Snorkeling Team

 Coral Gardens is Maui’s largest reef, containing over 100 acres of some of Hawaii’s oldest reef structures.
-It’s one of West Maui’s most colorful snorkel sites—known for big coral heads, lava “fingers,” and frequent honu (Hawaiian green sea turtle) sightings.
+It's one of West Maui’s most colorful snorkel sites, known for big coral heads, lava “fingers,” and frequent honu (Hawaiian green sea turtle) sightings.
 Because it sits along a steep cliff-lined coastline, it’s often a great choice when other spots get windy.

 Want the simplest way to snorkel Coral Gardens?
 See this reef on our Afternoon Snorkeling Tour!